erikajdavid/erikaDavidProjectOne/README.md

 - Centered text in right container element of about section.
 Initial text-align: left looks weird and unfinished.
 - Created parallax effect in header section to create fluidity.
+- Added zoom-in-zoom-out hover effect to gallery images to make section less static.

 ## Design liberties to consider:

-- Consider adding a background color similar to header image to shop section to break up the sections.
+- Consider adding a background color similar to header image or another image to shop section to break up the sections.
 All white feels like a never-ending scroll.
 - Add to Card btn placement on container border is very strange.
 Was it designed this way on purpose?
 Maybe consider putting it inside the text container with everything else.
 - Consider adding more spacing between footer image and footer content.
 On larger screens, the content spills into the image footer and makes the text unlegible.